harounb/eu-hwo-koth/index.md

-# EU Hwo King of the hill
+# EU Hwo King of the Hill

 ## Current King